MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-authentication.md

 - [What is passthrough authentication?](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-pta)
 - [What is federation?](https://docs.microsoft.com/azure/active-directory/hybrid/whatis-fed)

-### Prerequisites
+### Prerequisites specific to Microsoft Teams Rooms

 The prerequisites to enable modern authentication in your hybrid topology are covered in [Hybrid modern authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers](https://docs.microsoft.com/office365/enterprise/hybrid-modern-auth-overview).
 All the prerequisites discussed in the article apply.

-However, because Microsoft Teams Rooms uses [resource owner password credentials](https://tools.ietf.org/html/rfc6749#section-1.3.3) authorization and the underlying REST APIs for modern authentication, there are important differences in to be aware of that are specific to Microsoft Team Rooms.
+However, because Microsoft Teams Rooms uses [resource owner password credentials](https://tools.ietf.org/html/rfc6749#section-1.3.3) authorization and the underlying REST APIs for modern authentication, the following are important differences be aware of that are specific to Microsoft Team Rooms.

-### Prerequisites specific to Microsoft Teams Rooms

 - You must have Exchange server 2016 CU8 and later or Exchange Server 2019 CU1 and later.
 - You must have Skype for Business Server 2015 CU5 and later or Skype for Business Server 2019 and later.
-- Microsoft Teams Rooms uses Exchange Rest APIs for Autodiscover with modern authentication.
-Exchange Web Services is still used if modern authentication isn't used or supported.
 - MFA isn't supported regardless of the topology you have.
 - If you use a third-party authentication provider that's supported by Azure AD, it must support OAuth and use  resource owner password credentials authorization.
-- Do not use conditional access policies for a resource account that's used to apply device-level policies.
-Using conditional access policies will result in sign-in failures because resource account is not a device-level concept in Microsoft Teams Rooms.
-Instead, enroll a device in Microsoft Intune and apply compliance policies by using the guidance published [here](https://techcommunity.microsoft.com/t5/intune-customer-success/bg-p/IntuneCustomerSuccess) for device management.
+- Do not use device-level conditional access policies for a resource account configured with the application.
+Doing so will result in sign-in failures.
+Instead, enroll a device in Microsoft Intune and apply compliance policies by using the guidance published [here](https://techcommunity.microsoft.com/t5/intune-customer-success/bg-p/IntuneCustomerSuccess).

 ### Configure Exchange Server